gesoto/animation-tester-react/README.md

 The animations were created in After Effects and exported as JSON files using Lottie-web.
 The application was created in React to preview and play all these animations with ease.

-<a href="https://stackblitz.com/edit/react-fo8gzf" target="_blank">Live source code:</a>
+Live source code is also available here: <a href="https://stackblitz.com/edit/react-fo8gzf" target="_blank">https://stackblitz.com/edit/react-fo8gzf</a>

-Prototype is available at: https://vibrant-leakey-7754d9.netlify.app/
+ <a href="https://vibrant-leakey-7754d9.netlify.app/" target="_blank">Prototype here</a>